signal-ai/prometheus-ecs-sd/README.md

 ### Tags to labels

-If `--tags-to-labels` is set, the given tags will be added to the service discovery entry as `tag_<tag>` where `<tag>` is the given tag formatted to allowed label characters if the tag exists on either the task definition or task.
+If `--tags-to-labels` is set, the given tags will be added to the service discovery entry as `__meta_ecs_tag_<tag>` where `<tag>` is the given tag formatted to allowed label characters if the tag exists on either the task definition or task.
 Task tags override the task definition tags.

 If `--tags-to-labels "*"` is provided then _all_ non aws prefixed (`AWS:` or `aws:`) tags will be added.